nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

 This feature allows a TA to easily mass email a selected group of students.
 A typical workflow is as such:
 1. Use the `find` command to show a selected group of students of interest.
-2. Use the `extract emails` command to generate a [mailto:](https://en.wikipedia.org/wiki/Mailto) link, which is copied to the clipboard
+2. Use the `extract emails` command to generate a [deep link](https://en.wikipedia.org/wiki/Deep_linking), which is copied to the clipboard
-3. Open mailto: link using a mail app, typically on the browser.
+3. When the deep link is opened in the browser, the user is redirected to NUS WebMail with a draft email and selected recipients.

 #### Current Implementation
 The following sequence diagram shows how the extract emails command works.

 ![ExtractEmailsSequenceDiagram](images/ExtractEmailsSequenceDiagram.png)

+Note: An alternative is to use a [mailto:](https://en.wikipedia.org/wiki/Mailto) link instead of deep links.
+However, it seems that Outlook Online does not attach itself as a mailto: handler.

 ### \[Proposed\] Undo/redo feature